G00236920/4th-Year---Main-Project/README.md

 ## High level Overview of the back-end of the project
 ![alt text](https://github.com/Michael-Kidd/4th-Year---Main-Project/blob/master/images/Overview.PNG "Logo Title Text 1")

+### Running The Application
+Open Unity and navigate to the file named project desktop.
+Once the project opens in Unity, highlight the LoginScreen.unity scene and then click on play.
+Alternatively you can go to the build settings where you can build an executable file on your machine.
+Once built you can run the file on your machine.

 ### Starting Screen
 When the program starts the user will be presented with a login screen.
 If the user has an account, they can login.